BIKE TECH INSPECTION:

 Red Cross First Aid / CPR Card

-· American Motorcycle Association card (Must Show Membership) or purchase at technical inspection.
+· American Motorcycle Association card (Must Show Membership) or purchase at administrative check-in.

 · Valid Motorcycle License Plate and Accompanying Registration